fritzboyle/openvino-with-fpga-hello-world-face-detection/README.md

 * That your development platform is connected to a network and has Internet access.
 To download all the files for this tutorial, you will need to access GitHub on the Internet.

 ## Downloading the Tutorial from the Git Repository
 The first thing we need to do is create a place for the Face Detection tutorial and then download it.
 To do this, we will create a directory called "tutorials" and use it to store the files that are downloaded from the “OpenVINO FPGA  Hello World Face Detection” GitHub repository.
-There are two options to download this tutorial: 1) Download as part of the entire repository using “git clone”, or 2) Use “svn export” to download just this tutorial (smaller)
-### Option #1: Using Git Clone to Clone the Entire Repository
+### Using Git Clone to Clone the Entire Repository
 1. Bring up a command shell prompt by opening a terminal (such as xterm) or selecting a terminal that is already open.
 2. if you have not installed Git, the install it.
 ```